What hybrid retrieval is

 Running a hybrid query

-docmancer query "How do I authenticate?" --mode hybrid
+docmancer docs query "How do I authenticate?" --mode hybrid

 You can also force a single signal: